304 North Cardinal St.

 As my prize for the CTF, I got a WiFi Pineapple Nano, which is awesome for a $20 con.
 I’m looking forward to playing with this and some new blog posts revolving around it.

 Towards the end of the CTF, Veracode ran a round of Hacker Jeopardy.
-This was a fun competition, and not terribly vendor heavy (other than the bonus Final Jeopardy question, but that’s fine).
+This was a fun competition, and not vendor-heavy (other than the bonus Final Jeopardy question, but that’s fine).
 I ended up getting 2nd in this as well, taking home a $25 Amazon Gift card.

 The only other item of note from the con was the coolest speaker gift ever.
 I didn’t give my talk (and I’ve never gotten a speaker gift before), but I’m still pretty confident that this was the best.
 They gave me a SneakyBook recycled book with a flask inside.